All Episodes

 Republicans and Democrats alike are bragging that they've now banned such occasions of sin as having lunch with a lobbyist or traveling on a corporate jet.

-Only Congress people could take pride in claiming that they can be corrupted by a free lunch.
+Only Congress people can take pride in claiming that they can be corrupted by a free lunch.

 Corrupted on a plane flight, but we're no longer going to be corrupted now because those people can't give us things.